OpenSmallworld/swmfs-tools/README.md

 ## create-certs.ps1

-Create `swmfs.key`, `swmfs.pem` and `swmfs.pfx` suitable for use with secured swmfs communication.
+Create `swmfs.pem`, `swmfs.key` and `swmfs.pfx` suitable for use with secured swmfs communication.
 By default it will create a certificate for the current machine or a named machine which can be Linux based.

+Note: The certificate is exported directly from the certificate store in `pfx` and `pem` formats.
+There is no need to import anything on Windows.

-Use `.\create-certs.ps1 -help` for full details and examples
+Use `.\create-certs.ps1 -help` for full details and examples.

 ### Usage